doodspav/atomics/README.md

 sequential consistency, and essentially make your multi-threaded and/or multi-processed program be as correct as if it were to run in a single thread.

+**IF YOU DO NOT UNDERSTAND THE LINKED DOCUMENTATION, DO NOT USE YOUR OWN MEMORY ORDERS!!!**
+Stick with the defaults to be safe.
+(And realistically, this is Python, you won't get a noticeable performance boost from using a more lax memory order).

 The following helper functions are provided:
 - `.is_valid_store_order()` (for `store` op)
 - `.is_valid_load_order()` ( for `load` op)
 - `.is_valid_fail_order()` (for the `fail` ordering in `cmpxchg_*` ops)

-**IF YOU DO NOT UNDERSTAND THE LINKED DOCUMENTATION, DO NOT USE YOUR OWN MEMORY ORDERS!!!**
-Stick with the defaults to be safe.
-(And realistically, this is Python, you won't get a noticeable performance boost from using a more lax memory order).
+Passing an invalid memory order to one of these ops will raise `MemoryOrderError`.

 ### Exceptions
 The following exceptions are available in `atomics.exc`: